Note 1 - Organization, Business and Financial Condition

-In making this assessment the Company performed a comprehensive analysis of its current circumstances including: its financial position at
+In making this assessment we performed a comprehensive analysis of our current circumstances including: our financial position at

-June 30, 2019,its cash flow and cash usage forecasts for the period covering
+September 30, 2019,our cash flow and cash usage forecasts for the period covering

 one-year from the issuance date of this Quarterly Report filed on Form

-10-Q and its current capital structure including outstanding warrants and other equity-based instruments and its obligations and debts.
+10-Q and our current capital structure including outstanding warrants and other equity-based instruments and our obligations and debts.
+In

 We expect that our existing cash and cash equivalents will be sufficient to enable us to fund our anticipated level of operations based on our current operating plans into the